 It’s safe to say that Lydia and I both sprung out of bed earlier than a 5-year-old would on Christmas morning to see the view from out the window of our hotel…

 We had planned to get up early and seize the day with a hike but after seeing the above view we decided not to give ourselves a strict agenda.
 We got the camping stove out the back of the car again, made breakfast and coffee and stared into the valley that stood before us encased with snow topped mountains.
 A perfect morning if ever I had one.

 In the afternoon we drove over to Saint-Luc to catch the gondola up to Tignousa – the starting point for a number of insanely reviewed hikes.

 We walked for about two hours from the top of the gondola before turning round and getting the last cable car down at 6pm.
 We did just part of the walk from Tignousa to Zinal which, if you have time, is apparently one of the best day hikes in the area.
 If you park at one end you can get the bus back to your car from Zinal.
 Grab a bus timetable from the gondola when you catch it.

 I would also highly recommend checking out or at least driving by Lac bleu and Pyramides D’Euseigne.

-For our second night in paradise we made another last minute booking at THE most ridiculous B&B in Veysonnaz – Iglusaq apartments.
+For our second night in paradise on our road trip in Switzerland we made another last minute booking at THE most ridiculous B&B in Veysonnaz – Iglusaq apartments.